TzufKishon/BouldeRate/README.md

 git clone https://github.com/TzufKishon/BouldeRate.git
 ```

-2. Build and run the application on your preferred platform.
+2. Build and run the application on Android Studio.

 ## Server and Data Management